 Taking the time to properly warm up before exercising can help prevent injury, while cooling down can help reduce muscle soreness and stiffness.

 Stretch After Exercise

-Whether you’re a casual jogger, yogi or a serious boxer or powerlifter, your muscles, ligaments, and tendons are all subject to wear and tear.
+Whether you’re a casual jogger, yogi, serious boxer, powerlifter, or bodybuilder, your muscles, ligaments, and tendons are all subject to wear and tear.
 Even if you know that stretching is good for you, it’s not always easy to remember to stretch every muscle group after your workout.